divisionbyz0rro/Infiniscryption/StarterDecks/README.md

 As with most mods, you need [BepInEx](https://inscryption.thunderstore.io/package/BepInEx/BepInExPack_Inscryption/) installed.
 There are no other requirements.

+## Installation

+The zip file should be structured in the same way as your Inscryption root directory.
+Just drop the 'BepInEx' folder into your Inscryption directory and you're golden.

+If you've installed a previous version of this mod, you will need to delete Infiniscryption.Core.dll from the BepInEx/plugins directory.

 ## Conflicts

 Because this modifies your starter deck, it conflicts with the (excellent) [Drafting Mod](https://inscryption.thunderstore.io/package/PortaMods/DraftingMod/).